NirmalKoshy/News-Category-Classification-NLP/README.md

 # Project Overview
 This project demonstrates the use of a BERT-based model to classify news articles into different categories.
 BERT (Bidirectional Encoder Representations from Transformers) is a state-of-the-art model for NLP tasks.
 The goal of this project is to accurately predict the category of a news article based on its content.
-The Sections are labelled as follows : Politics: 0 Technology: 1 Entertainment: 2 Business: 3
+The Sections are labelled as follows: Politics: 0 Technology: 1 Entertainment: 2 Business: 3

 ## Key Features